Face to face is back!!!

 - Please be aware that we are unable to share any equipment at this time, so if you wish to make notes, you will need to bring your own paper/notebook.
 We ask that you please bring a pen or pencil with you to complete your evaluation form at the end of the session.
 You will also need to bring any other grounding items, such as tissues, with you as we are unable to provide these at this time.

 - No food or drink will be provided during sessions.
-You may not bring food items into the group, but are encouraged to bring your own drink.
+You may not bring food items into the group, but are encouraged to bring your own drink in a bottle or container with a lid.

 - Please do not arrive any earlier than 5 minutes before the start time of your group to ensure we are able to maintain social distancing in the reception area.
 Should you arrive early, please be prepared that you may be required to wait outside the building, so please dress appropriately for the weather.